 The 43-credit marketing diploma explores the field in depth, covering topics in advertising, marketing research, retailing, selling, and consumer behavior.
 The diploma offers three specialization options in entrepreneurship, marketing management, or retail operations, with nine credits dedicated to specialization courses.
 Students can also participate in an optional three-credit practicum or internship experience.
 The program takes most students 54 weeks to complete.
 Program graduates often find work in green marketing, sales management, and advertising and promotions management.

-GPTC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Georgia Piedmont Technical College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 12. Normandale Community College

-Located in Bloomington, Minnesota (a suburb of Minneapolis), Normandale enrolls more than 10,000 students annually.
-The school's online marketing certificate offers a general overview of marketing principles, either as an independent certificate or the first part of an associate degree.
+Normandale enrolls more than 10,000 students annually.
+The school’s online marketing certificate offers a general overview of marketing principles, either as an independent certificate or the first part of an associate degree.
 Requiring 18 credits, the program includes six courses that cover major topics, such as social media marketing, information technology concepts, the legal environment of business, and professional selling.

 Certificate students gain a versatile skill set applicable to many areas of business or to further academic study.
 The program serves the needs of working students, with a fully online delivery format and asynchronous courses that enable distance learners to complete assignments at their own pace.